-- (2) The policy of immediate disclosure frequently requires that press releases be issued during trading hours, especially when an important corporate development has occurred.
-When this occurs, the Listed Issuer must notify the Market Regulator prior to the issuance of a press release and must not disseminate the press release until instructed by the Market Regulator.
+- (2) The policy of immediate disclosure frequently requires that press releases be issued during the hours when one or more market places are open for trading-hours, especially when an important corporate development has occurred.
+When this occurs, Between the hours of 7:30 a.m. and 5:00 p.m., the Listed Issuer must notify the Market Regulator prior to the issuance of a press release and must not disseminate the press release until instructed to do so by the Market Regulator.
 The Market Regulator will determine whether trading in the Listed Issuer's securities should be temporarily halted.
 The Market Regulator will also review the proposed wording of the press release to ensure it is complete and balanced. - (3) Where a release is issued after the close of trading, the Market Regulator should be advised prior to the opening of trading the following trading day.